-How Do Respirators Work and Which Respirators Provide Protection Against Coronavirus?
+How Do Respirators Work and Provide Protection Against Covid?

 Standard, surgical, or even homemade FFP2 respirators face masks.
 These words have invaded our day in the wake of the COVID-19 pandemic.
 As physicists, it is not up to us to make recommendations on their use to minimize the risk of contagion.

 However, we can provide information about the mechanisms involved in its operation.
 Many may think that these devices act primarily as a sieve.
 But nothing could be further from the truth.

 Do You Know How Respiratory Protection Face Masks Work and which Respirators to Wear?

 When we sneeze, cough, or simply speak, we produce aerosols.
 These are the particles of several sizes that accompany the exhaled air.

 These are generally water droplets between 1 and 100 microns, which evaporate rapidly and can release bacteria and viruses into the air.